odarbelaeze/condor-ir/docs/source/quickstart.rst

-Once you're done with the setup, you should start preparing your documents to feed the index database, you can order your sources anyway you want in your filesystem because the **condorir** cli uses a glob matching interface so you can find the documents you want, an example can be the example repository provided along with this package:
+Once you're done with the setup, you should start preparing your documents to feed the index database, you can order your sources anyway you want in your filesystem because the **condor-ir** cli uses a glob matching interface so you can find the documents you want, an example can be the example repository provided along with this package: